 For example, if you receive an alert that a bank has lodged a search on your property but you haven’t applied for a mortgage, you may want to seek legal advice, contact Action Fraud, or contact the bank in question to tell them you are the owner and have not applied for a mortgage.
 Investigations into the authenticity of the mortgage application can then begin much earlier in the process.

 How to sign up for Property Alert:

-You will need to set up an online account with Land Registry which is free.
+You will need to set up a free online account with HM Land Registry.